SaadBazaz/Dell-Latitude-e7240-OpenCore-BigSur/README.md

-## OpenCore for Lenovo y50-70 updated for Big Sur with BCM94352Z wifi support
+## OpenCore for Dell e7240 updated for Big Sur with Azurewave AW-CE123H WiFi support

-#### **Original repo for Catalina [Here](https://github.com/SaxMachine/Lenovo-Y50-70-OpenCore)**

-## Big sur fork notes
+## BigSur fork notes

-**Big thanks and credits for SaxMachine for doing OpenCore bootloader for Y50 Catalina**

-Dont ask me if you will have problems with installation, I'm just hackintosh amateur.
+I am just a tech enthusiast and explorer.
-I don't take responsibility of any damage made to your laptop.
-For me it worked for **Specs:**
+I do not take responsibility for any damage made to your laptop.

+### Specs:
-  - Intel Core i5-4210H
+  - Intel Core i7 4310U
-  - Intel HD4600 iGPU
+  - Intel HD Graphics 4400 (integrated GPU)
-  - Nvidia GTX 860M 4GB (unsupported)
-  - 12GB DDR3 Ram
+  - 12GB DDR3 RAM
-  - Broadcom BCM94352Z
+  - ALPs trackpad (built-in laptop)
+  - Azurewave AW-CE123H (equivalent to dw1550)

- But I cant guarantee it will work for you.
-If you have another wlan card and no knowledge about this things dont update unless you are ready to use only LAN connection.
+  *Note:* My original WiFi card was **dw1601**, which was not supported.
+If you have another WLAN card and no knowledge about Hackintosh-ing, don't update unless you are ready to use only LAN connection.
+See [list of supported WiFi cards](https://osxlatitude.com/forums/topic/11138-inventory-of-supportedunsupported-wireless-cards-2-sierra-big-sur/).

- In my experience wifi sometimes dont turn on just because.
-So if you dont see any wifi network restart your laptop.

  If you have **Mojave** and want to update to Big Sur first update your system to Catalina and then proceed

- Before updating any kext create pendrive copy of actual EFI so if something wont work you can restore it.
+ Before updating any kext, create a pendrive copy of the actual EFI so if something won't work you can restore it.
+Backups **always help.**

- **What works:**
+### What works

- - built-in keyboard (with brightness keys)
+ - Built-in keyboard (with volume keys)
- - built-in trackpad (multi gestures) - **but so far can't turn it off**
+ - Built-in trackpad (multi gestures) - upto 4 finger gestures supported
  - HDMI video/audio with hotplug
- - AirPlay mirroring to AppleTV
- - native WiFi via BCM94352Z
+ - Native WiFi (2.5GHz and 5GHz) via Azurewave AW-CE123H
- - Bluetooth (with handoff) using BCM94352Z
+ - Bluetooth (with AirDrop and Handoff) using Azurewave AW-CE123H
- - native USB3
+ - Native USB3.0 and USB2.0
- - native audio with AppleHDA
+ - Native audio with AppleHDA
- - built-in mic
+ - Built-in mic
- - built-in camera
+ - Built-in camera
- - native power management
+ - Native power management
- - battery status
+ - Battery status
- - backlight controls with smooth transitions, save/restore across restart
+ - Display backlight controls with smooth transitions, save/restore across restart
- - accelerated graphics for HD4600 including OpenCL - **but system is not perfectly smooth**
+ - NVRAM
+ - Integrated Graphics
- - wired Ethernet
+ - Wired Ethernet
- - retina scaling (in the case of UHD screen)

-I dont have ability to test if all works with UHD model
+ - Harddrive, Battery, WiFi status lights

+ _Note: The above is what I've **tested**.
+There may be things you're looking for which might not be listed.
+In that case, drop an Issue and get me to test it for you._

+### What **doesn't** work
+ - WiFi manual on/off switch which is on the side of the laptop.
+This could be because of my selection of WiFi card.
+The original had three pins, but this one has two.
+Good luck with yours.

 ## ***Below you have info about installation from forked repo***